je256/Maji-ndogo-water-survey/README.md

 ![image](https://github.com/user-attachments/assets/c2bac246-080a-4b33-8d01-f068f52661bc)

-- 43% of citizens of ikot-abasi use public taps
+- 43% of citizens of Ikot-Abasi use public taps
-- 31% of ikot-abasi has taps installed at home, but (14/31), i.e. 45% are broken due to damaged infrastructure
+- 31% of Ikot-Abasi has taps installed at home, but (14/31), i.e. 45% are broken due to damaged infrastructure
-- 18% of ikot-abasi uses wells, but only 26% of them are clean
+- 18% of Ikot-Abasi uses wells, but only 26% of them are clean
-- A systemic approach to providing solutions to the water problems in ikot-abasi is to start with the sources affecting most people
+- A systemic approach to providing solutions to the water problems in Ikot-Abasi is to start with the sources affecting most people

 ````sql
 SELECT